-- 3.8.2 Components of the Investment Return Assumption-The investment return assumption can be developed using various methods consistent with the principles set forth in this standard, including combining estimated components of the assumption.
-Where the assumption is determined as the result of a combination of two or more components or factors, care should be taken to ensure that the combination of these factors is logically consistent. - 3.8.3 Measurement-Specific Considerations-The actuary should consider factors specific to each measurement in selecting an investment return assumption.
+3.8.2 Components of the Investment Return Assumption-The investment return assumption can be developed using various methods consistent with the guidance set forth in this standard, including combining estimated components of the assumption.
+Where the assumption is determined as the result of a combination of two or more components or factors, the actuary should ensure that the combination of these factors is logically consistent.

+- 3.8.3 Measurement-Specific Considerations-The actuary should address factors specific to each measurement in selecting an investment return assumption.
 Examples of such factors are as follows: - a.
 Investment Policy-The plan's investment policy may include the following: (i) the current allocation of the plan's assets; (ii) types of securities eligible to be held (diversification, marketability, social investing philosophy, etc.); (iii) a stationary or dynamic target allocation of plan assets among different classes of securities; and (iv) permissible ranges for each asset class within which the investment manager is authorized to make investment decisions.
 The actuary should consider whether the current investment policy is expected to change during the measurement period. - b.
 Effect of Reinvestment-Two reinvestment risks are associated with traditional, fixed income securities: (i) reinvestment of interest and normal maturity values not immediately required to pay plan benefits, and (ii) reinvestment of the entire proceeds of a security that has been called by the issuer. - c.
 Investment Volatility-Plans investing heavily in those asset classes characterized by high variability of returns may be required to liquidate those assets at depressed values to meet benefit obligations.
 Other investment risks may also be present, such as default risk or the risk of bankruptcy of the issuer. - d.
 Investment Manager Performance-Anticipating superior (or inferior) investment manager performance may be unduly optimistic (or pessimistic).
-The actuary should not assume that superior or inferior returns will be achieved, net of investment expenses, from an active investment management strategy compared to a passive investment management strategy unless the actuary believes, based on relevant supporting data, that such superior or inferior returns represent a reasonable expectation over the measurement period.
+The actuary should not assume that superior or inferior returns will be achieved, net of investment expenses, from an active investment management strategy compared to a passive investment management strategy unless the actuary believes, based on relevant supporting data, that such superior or inferior returns represent a reasonable expectation over the measurement period. - e.
+Investment and Other Administrative Expenses-Investment and other administrative expenses may be paid from plan assets.
+To the extent such expenses are not otherwise recognized, the actuary should reduce the investment return assumption to reflect these expenses. - f.
+Cash Flow Timing-The timing of expected contributions and benefit payments may affect the plan's liquidity needs and investment opportunities.